We tested the Stages Shimano Dura Ace power meter

-Our time with Stages has been somewhat up and down but thanks to good customer service and the inherent simplicity of the design we’d still recommend this crank-based power meter.
+Our time with the Stages Shimano Dura Ace power meter has been somewhat up and down but thanks to good customer service and the inherent simplicity of the design we’d still recommend this crank-based power meter.

 A couple of rides after the ‘100 miles later’ review, Stages stopped sending data.
 A change of battery revealed that water had got through the battery cover and killed the electronics — it seems we weren’t the only people to have had this problem, due to a faulty seal.